-- Fog detector and air obstruction lights must be encoded, where required, using the features Light Fog Detector and Light Air Obstruction (see clauses 19.4 and 19.5). - If it is required to encode details of the lighting technology (for example neon), it must be done using the complex attribute information (see clause 2.4.6). - If it is required to encode the purpose of a marine spotlight, it must be done using the complex attribute information. - Lights on land encoded as major lights (Boolean attribute major light = True) must have a structure feature encoded (see clause 19.1.8) in order for the position of the light to be clearly indicated in the ECDIS. - The attribute vertical datum applies only to height; this value must only be encoded if it is different from the values encoded in the "Datum Name" [DTNM] and "Datum Identifier" [DTID] subfields of the VDAT field of the "Coordinate Reference System" record where the "Axis Type" [AXTY] subfield of the "Coordinate System Axes" [CSAX] of the "Dataset Coordinate Reference System" record is set to 11 (Gravity Related Height), or different from the value of vertical datum encoded on meta feature Vertical Datum of Data. - The attribute vertical length only applies to lights attached to floating structures (see clause 2.5.7). - The indication that a light is a "major" light through the population of the Boolean attribute major light with a True value determines the way the light is displayed in ECDIS, and is not based on any legal or formal classification of the importance of lights.
+- Fog detector and air obstruction lights must be encoded, where required, using the features Light Fog Detector and Light Air Obstruction (see clauses 19.4 and 19.5). - If it is required to encode details of the lighting technology (for example neon), it must be done using the complex attribute information (see clause 2.4.6). - If it is required to encode the purpose of a marine spotlight, it must be done using the complex attribute information. - Lights on land encoded as major lights (Boolean attribute major light = True) must have a structure feature encoded (see clause 19.1.8) in order for the position of the light to be clearly indicated in the ECDIS. - The attribute vertical datum applies only to height; this value must only be encoded if it is different from the default value encoded in the Datset Discovery Metadata or different from the value of vertical datum encoded on meta feature Vertical Datum of Data. - The attribute vertical length only applies to lights attached to floating structures (see clause 2.5.7) - The indication that a light is a "major" light through the population of the Boolean attribute major light with a True value determines the way the light is displayed in ECDIS, and is not based on any legal or formal classification of the importance of lights.
 Generally, a major light may be considered to be a light intended for use at sea, usually with a range of 15 miles or more, and in outer approaches to harbours.
 However the determination of what is a major light may be based on a number of additional factors, including the number and characteristics of navigational (and non-navigational) lights in the geographical area, and specific navigational requirements for the area.
 Indication in a dataset that a light is a major light should be based only on the requirements for ECDIS display, at the discretion of the Producing Authority. - Names of major lights are very important.
 If a light has a name which is unrelated to any other encoded feature, the name must be populated using the complex attribute feature name on at least the largest maximum display scale ENC data.
 If the name of a light is obviously that of the named feature on which the light stands, for example Saint Catherine's Point, the name of the light need not be repeated for the light.

-Distinction: Beacon Cardinal; Beacon Isolated Danger; Beacon Lateral; Beacon Safe Water; Beacon Special Purpose/General; Buoy Cardinal; Buoy Installation; Buoy Isolated Danger; Buoy Lateral; Buoy New Danger Marking; Buoy Safe Water; Buoy Special Purpose/General; Light Air Obstruction; Light Float; Light Fog Detector; Light Sectored; Light Vessel.
+Distinction: Beacon Cardinal; Beacon Isolated Danger; Beacon Lateral; Beacon Safe Water; Beacon Special Purpose/General; Buoy Cardinal; Buoy Emergency Wreck Marking: Buoy Installation; Buoy Isolated Danger;

+Buoy Lateral; Buoy Safe Water; Buoy Special Purpose/General; Light Air Obstruction; Light Float; Light For Deleted: Buoy New Danger Marking;

+Detector; Light Sectored; Light Vessel.

-Feature/Feature associations: Structure/Equipment; Range System Aggregation;
+Feature/Feature associations: Structure/Equipment1; Range System Aggregation;